seiya64/dafcollage/ejercicios/README.txt

 get installed.

 You can go to Modules > Activities in the Site Administration block.
-You should find that this newmodule has been added to the list of recognized modules.
+You should find that this ejercicios has been added to the list of recognized modules.

 You may now proceed to run your own code in an attempt to develop for moodle.